greklo/Improving_Austin_EMS/README.md

 Hello and thanks for checking out my project!
 This home page that your on right now contains the code I wrote for the interactive Flask Web App I created.
-If you want to see the the 'meat and potatoes' of this project please click the folder titled 'meat_and_potatoes'.
+If you want to see the the 'meat and potatoes' of this project please click the folder titled 'meat_and_potatoes.'
 Thanks again for visiting!

 ## High level Summary